ceferrei/42_Libft/README.md

 ## Getting started
 To use the library in a C program, follow these steps:

-1. Clone the repository: git clone https://github.com/yourusername/libft.git
+1. Clone the repository: git clone https://github.com/ceferrei/42_Libft.git
 2. Compile the library: make
-3. Link the library with your program: gcc -o yourprogram yourprogram.c -L. -lft
+3. Link the library with your program: cc -Wall -Wextra -Werror main.c libft.a